 The Ardau™ system is an entirely new way of generating heat and power, though there is no new technology involved in the process.
 It uses tried and tested technologies in a new configuration.

-An Ardau installation comprises the patented Ardau carbon reactor and a turbo-expander generator set together with feed mechanisms to supply the fuel and air to the reactor, and systems to handle the output from the turbo-expander.
+An Ardau installation comprises an Ardau carbon reactor and a turbo-expander generator set together with feed mechanisms to supply the fuel and air to the reactor, and systems to handle the output from the turbo-expander.
 There is no boiler.

 An Ardau carbon reactor is an enclosed vessel.
 A mixture of organic matter and (dirty) water is the fuel it uses.
-A self-sustaining, exothermic chemical reaction inside the reactor creates ‘supercritical fluid’ at a very high temperature and pressure.
-This fluid is then fed into the turbo-expander generator set which uses the heat and power in it to generate electricity.
+A self-sustaining, exothermic chemical reaction inside the reactor creates a special fluid (called “Supercritical Fluid) at an exceptionally high temperature and pressure.
+This fluid is then fed into the turbo-expander generator set which uses the heat and power in the fluid to generate electricity.
 Once the heat has been used the output water and gases can all be captured and stored, reused or sold.

 Turbo-expanders are well known devices.
 The properties of supercritical fluids have been known since 1822 and are already used extensively in power generation.
 It is the Ardau reactor that is the technological breakthrough.